 Install the Operating System on the Vault

-Once the Qubes installation image is properly burned to the USB drive, it is ready to be installed on the Vault.
+Once the Qubes installation USB drive has been created, it is ready to be installed on the Vault.

 - Verify the Vault is powered down.